-2. Using Microsoft Excel
+3. Use Microsoft Excel

 - Run Microsoft Excel.
 Any version post-2010 should do.

 - Excel should launch on the welcome screen.
-Click on ‘Open Other Workbooks‘ from the bottom right corner of the screen.
+Click on Open Other Workbooks from the bottom right corner of the screen.

 - Click on Computer>Browse.

 - Use the Open dialog to navigate to your .tbl file and open it.
-But make sure that “All Files (.)” is selected from the file-type menu.
+But make sure that All Files (.) is selected from the file-type menu.

 - This will then open the Text Import Wizard.
-On the first screen of the wizard, make sure that the radio button marked ‘Delimited‘ is selected.
+On the first screen of the wizard, make sure that the radio button marked Delimited is selected.
 You can leave everything as is and then click on next.

 - The next screen allows you to select which delimiters separate the data in the .tbl file.
 In most cases, a comma or semi-colon acts as the delimiter.
 You can check the Data Preview to see what separates the data.

 - On the next screen, you review the data as well as format it.
-If you’re unsure, leave everything as is and click on the ‘Finish‘ button.
+If you’re unsure, leave everything as is and click on the Finish button.